jlbradley1844/jlbradley1844.github.io/_drafts/authoritarians.md

+---
+title: Authoritarians Within the Cause of God
+category: in-progress
+---
-#OF WHAT USE IS A RIGHT-WING AUTHORITARIAN?
+## OF WHAT USE IS A RIGHT-WING AUTHORITARIAN?

-Those of you cynical enough to be reading this block may be tempted to apply "Betteridge's Rule of Headlines."
+Those of you cynical enough to be reading this blog may be tempted to apply "Betteridge's Rule of Headlines" to this question.
 I urge you to hold off for the moment.

-points:
+A few points that are worth considering in this discussion:

 * Baha'i faith attempts to use _all_ viewpoints

-* Present troubles are caused by virulent strains of authoritarianism
+* Many troubles are caused by virulent strains of authoritarianism

 * All indications are that right-wing authoritarianism is a personality type.
 There are certain theories, but there is every reason to believe this is an innate inclination and is difficult to change.
+There is no elimination of this mindset from human culture.

 * Discussions regarding authoritarian personalities have heretofor framed them in terms of a "problem to be solved."
-Rather than simply bet on finding a cure, it would be much better if one could use them in the near term for the strengths they have, and direct these strengths to a cause that will temper there extremist tendencies.
+Rather than simply bet on finding a cure, it would be much better if one could use them for the strengths they have, and direct these strengths to a cause that will temper there extremist tendencies.

 * Bob Altemeyer's book _The Authorotarians) is a particular comprehensive book on authoritarian personalities, with a particular emphasis on political